tylerlrhodes/blog2/content/posts/A-Summary-of-Girards-Triangular-Desire.md

 metaphysical desire in literature.

 Inherent in triangular desire is the transfiguration of the object.
-The object increases or decreases in "metapysical value" based upon the mediator.
+The object increases or decreases in "metaphysical value" based upon the mediator.
 Complicating the analysis at times is the vague notion of what the "object" can be.
 Don Quixote is a comedy through his tormentor's enchantments, and a barber's basin becomes Mambrino's